Anthony Templet: Where is Burt Templet’s Son Now?

 As more and more harrowing information came to light, the District Attorney’s Office and Anthony’s defense attorney came to a mutual agreement to offer the teen a negligent homicide plea.
 He thus pled no contest to the same in early March 2021, for which he received five years on probation with credit for time already served, plus an order to obtain a high school diploma, attend counseling, and either take up a job or go to school full-time.
 “What would time in jail do for this young man who has never actually had a chance to learn or to have friends or to be in the world,” the assistant district attorney explained.
 “What would that achieve?
 I just think it would keep him from ever being able to be productive.”

 Therefore, even though it’s a little unclear precisely what Anthony is up to these days because he prefers to keep some distance from the public eye, it does appear as if he’s trying his best to lead an ordinary life.
 As far as we know, he still resides in Louisiana, hoping to build a whole new world for himself without anyone else to control him, his thoughts, or his interest — it’s just him, some guidance, and his future now.
 “It’s very important to feel in control of your life,” Anthony said in the documentary.
 “You get your freedom stripped away from you in jail, and it just kind of made me realize that…I just want to be normal.
-I just want to live normally and be happy and just move on.”
+I just want to live normally, be happy, and move on.”

 Read More: Where is Anthony Templet’s Sister Netasha Now?